gilazo/Fizzbuzz/readme.md

-# Practice 01
+# Practice 02

 ## Acceptance Criteria

- 1. Prompt the user to input a number
- 2. If the number provided is a multiple of 3, print "Fizz", else print the number
+ 1. If the number provided is a multiple of 5, print "Buzz"

  ### Optional

- 1. Write a unit test for the acceptance criteria #2.
+ 1. Write a unit test for the acceptance criteria.